maael/deck-game/README.md

 I did have some idea that it would be a robot lost in an abandoned old world similar to Nier: Automata/BLAME!, with the cards being new circuits it can socket to get new abilities - and trying to either restore some hope to the world or find out what happened, or a bit of both.
 But I'm not too invested in this.
 I'll work on the story more after the core gameplay loop is complete and basic features are there.

+## Gameplay

+Loot the environment and enemies to collect cards and parts for cards, to build a deck, to then use to do real time action combat.

+### Controls

+- A/D - Swap cards
+- S - Use card
+- E - Interact, for example loot glowing items in the Environment
+- Escape - Open/Close Menu
+  - Enter - While in Menu, selects Option (only Exit works at the moment)

 ## Development

 Requires [LÖVE](https://www.love2d.org/) to be installed, follow the instruction on their website.